maxddev/installer/README.md

     helpflow install

-You will be asked which admin type you want to install, after selecting the installer will proceed to install Helpflow.
+You will be asked which admin type you want to install, after selecting, the installer will proceed to install Helpflow.

 ### Laravel Spark

-As it's difficult to determine if you have modified any of the files, you will need to manually add a link to the Helpflow Kiosk panel to your Spark Kiosk menu.
+You will need to manually add a link to the Helpflow Kiosk panel to your Spark Kiosk menu.
 The route can be generated with `route('helpflow.admin.list-tickets')`.

 You will also need to add a link to Helpflow from your applications frontend so your customers can access their tickets.
 You can generate this link with `route('helpflow.list-tickets')`.